 Plugging the signal clamp supplied by Vivax-Metrotech into the output socket will place the transmitter in "Clamp" mode.
 An icon confirming this is displayed on the display.
 The icon flashes when the transmitter is transmitting.
-When using the clamp, no ground connection is needed.
+When using the clamp no ground connection is needed.

-The clamp again is a precise way to apply the locating signal.
-It is generally used when access to the conductor cannot be achieved to make a direct connection (but there is sufficient access to place the clamp around the cable), or when it is not safe to make a direct connection because the target cable is carrying electricity.
+The clamp again is also a precise way to apply the locating signal.
+It is generally used when it is not possible to access the conductor to make a direct connection (but there is sufficient access to place the clamp around the cable), or when it is not safe to make a direct connection because the target cable is carrying electricity.

 The clamp is a specialized inductive device (sometimes known as a toroid or coupler).
 All clamps are optimized to work at specific frequencies.
-In most cases clamps are designed to be used at frequencies generally between 8 kHz and 83 kHz.
+In most cases clamps are designed to be used at frequencies generally between 8 kHz and 200 kHz.
 The transmitter will only allow the selection of a suitable range of frequencies for your clamp.

 When applying the clamp to cables that carry electricity - be sure to follow your company's safety instructions and procedures.
-Beware that if applied around a high voltage cable - that cable may induce a current in the clamp causing it to snap shut or jump guite dramatically - always apply clamps carefully.
+Beware that if applied around a high voltage cable - that cable may induce a current in the clamp causing it to snap shut or jump quite dramatically - always apply clamps carefully.